truonglam83/truonglam83/README.md

 ## About Me

-Hey My Name is Truong Lam, I'm a student at UIT.
+Hey My name is Truong Lam, I'm a student at UIT.
 I'm a Beginner Developer and i'm looking forward to learn new skills and add them in the list.

 ## Working with
 <table>